essoen/essoen.github.io/content/blog/2023/enabling-teams-vs.platform-teams.md

 > * ​A platform team leads by example: using the services they provide internally (when applicable), partnering with stream-aligned teams and enabling teams, and consuming lower level platforms (owned by other platform teams) whenever possible. ​
 > * A platform team understands that adoption of internal new services, like new technologies, is not immediate, but instead evolves along an adoption curve.
 >
-> Skelton, Matthew; Pais, Manuel.
+> _- Skelton, Matthew; Pais, Manuel.
 Team Topologies (pp. 117-118).
 IT Revolution Press.
-Kindle Edition.
+Kindle Edition._

 So, they will interact with and help the team.
 What they won't do, is help a team over time.
 They might point the stream-aligned team in another direction, after realizing their platform isn't fit for this use case.
 Who might the stream-aligned team get help from then?